Scott Ruscoe

 A central midfielder, he was capped by the Wales semi-pro team.
-A former youth team player with Stoke City and Port Vale, he made his first team debut at League of Wales side Newtown in 1997.
+A former youth team player with Stoke City and Port Vale, he made his first-team debut at League of Wales side Newtown in 1997.
 He spent three years with the club before joining Conference club Chester City in June 2000.
-He returned to the League of Wales with TNS in January 2002, and would go on to spend the rest of his career there.
-During this time the club won the league championship eight times, the Welsh Cup four times, the Welsh League Cup six times, and the FAW Premier Cup once.
-He was inducted into the Welsh Premier League league Hall of Fame in November 2015.
+He returned to the League of Wales with TNS in January 2002 and would spend the rest of his career there.
+During this time, the club won the league championship eight times, the Welsh Cup four times, the Welsh League Cup six times, and the FAW Premier Cup once.
+He was inducted into the Welsh Premier League Hall of Fame in November 2015.

 He was appointed manager of The New Saints in May 2017.
-He secured the Welsh Premier League and Welsh League Cup titles in the 2017–18 season and the league title and the Welsh Cup in the 2018–19 season.
-He was sacked in March 2021.
+In the 2017–18 season, he secured the Welsh Premier League and Welsh League Cup titles, and in the 2018–19 season, he secured the league title and the Welsh Cup.
+He was sacked in March 2021 and returned to management with Newtown in January 2024.

 Playing career

 Newtown

-Ruscoe started his career with two years at Stoke City, and then a year at Port Vale, before he joined League of Wales side Newtown in 1997.
+Ruscoe started his career with two years at Stoke City, and then a year at Port Vale before he joined League of Wales side Newtown in 1997.
 He scored seven goals from 34 appearances in the 1997–98 season as the "Robins" finished as runners-up behind champions Barry Town.
-He then scored four goals from 31 league games in 1998–99 as the Latham Park club dropped to sixth-position.
+He then scored four goals from 31 league games in 1998–99 as the Latham Park club dropped to sixth position.
 He scored six goals in 33 games in 1999–2000 as Newtown posted an eighth-place finish.
-Rustles performances caught the eye of Chester City who signed him on a two year contract.
+Ruscoe's performances caught the eye of Chester City, who signed him on a two-year contract.

 Chester City

 On 23 June 2000, Ruscoe signed a two-year contract with Conference club Chester City.
-He scores his first goal for the "Seals" on 28 November, coming off the bench to claim the winning goal in extra-time of an FA Cup first round victory over Third Division side Plymouth Argyle at Home Park.
+He scores his first goal for the "Seals" on 28 November, coming off the bench to claim the winning goal in extra time of an FA Cup first round victory over Third Division side Plymouth Argyle at Home Park.
 He played a total of 37 league and cup games across the 2000–01 campaign, as the "Blues" posed an eighth-place finish under the stewardship of Graham Barrow.
-However he lost his first team place at the Deva Stadium after new manager Gordon Hill was sacked early in the 2001–02 season.
+However, he lost his first-team place at the Deva Stadium after new manager Gordon Hill was sacked early in the 2001–02 season.